Bulgarian Supercup: Supercup finals

-§ Note: The 2016 Bulgarian Supercup was meant to be the 14th Bulgarian Supercup, an annual Bulgarian football match played between the winners of the previous season's A PFG and Bulgarian Cup.
+§ Note: The 2016 Bulgarian Supercup was meant to be the 14th Bulgarian Supercup.
 The game was to be played between CSKA Sofia, winners of the 2016 Bulgarian Cup, and Ludogorets Razgrad, champions of the 2015–16 A PFG.
 However, prior to the match CSKA Sofia went into bankruptcy, followed by taking another team's professional license.
 As a consequence, the 2016 Bulgarian Supercup final was not held.